JBEI/edd/docs/Troubleshooting.md

 ### Pull or Build updated images

 See the currently installed Docker Images with `docker image ls`.
-Run `docker-compose pull` to check Docker Hub for updated versions of images.
+Run `docker compose pull` to check Docker Hub for updated versions of images.
 Clean up older/unused images with `docker image rm {IMAGE-ID}` and remove all unused images with: